Happy New Year, again friends! I’m back with another OOTK series: reflecting on 2017 and looking at the year 2018 ahead.

 Top 5 Lessons Learned

 The only one standing in your way is you.
-When I really took a look, I realised that I was my own limiting beliefs were what was holding me back in any situation that I felt held back.
+When I really took a look, I realised that my own limiting beliefs were what was holding me back in any situation that I felt held back.

 Nothing great ever happened in the comfort zone.
 I can’t find who originally said this, but it’s so true!